dynobo/lmdiag/README.rst

 Methods
 ........

-- Draw Matrix of all plots:
+- Draw matrix of all plots:

   ``lmdiag.plot(lm)``